Hue and Saturation in Photoshop

 What is Hue/Saturation?

-How This Tool Works?
+How Does This Tool Work?

 By lightening them or making them darker, the Hue/Saturation tool can change those colors already in the image.
 It can also change the color completely, for example by changing all blue to red shades.
 The tool also makes changes in color saturation.
-In other words, you can make it deeper and more dynamic if a pale color is found in an image so that it is more striking.

 Beneficial Features

 You can adjust colors by dragging the cursor around your color wheel right or left.
 Colors become lighter or darker or can change to various colors.
 Saturation allows the vibration of colors to be increased by dragging to the left or right so that a Grayscale Effect can be achieved.
-This tool is also useful to enhance or darken a whole picture.
+This tool is also useful to enhance or darken the whole picture.

 When to Use This Tool

-If you want a new image based on an already existing image and you really want the colors to pop out or fad out, the Hue / Saturation tool can be used well.
 If you want to change the hue or saturation of something inside, you can use it also in a photograph.
-For instance, when you want a black and white image but help the eyes of a person stand out by increasing the saturation to a shining blue shade that can be done with this photoshop tool.
-These are some of the best applications for the tool Hue and Saturation.
-Fill out our Photoshop tutorial videos to learn how to use them yourself.
+For instance, when you want a black-and-white image but help the eyes of a person stand out by increasing the saturation to a shining blue shade that can be done with this Photoshop tool.

 Hue Saturation Adjustment